-This Official Statement, including the cover and inside front cover page, this Introduction, Part I, Part II and Part III and the Appendices thereto, of the State of Connecticut (the "State") is provided for the purpose of presenting certain information relating to the State in connection with the sale of \$300,000,000 aggregate principal amount of its General Obligation Bonds (2016 Series C) (Variable Rate Demand Bonds) (the "Bonds").
+This Official Statement of the University of Connecticut, including the cover page, inside cover page, Part I, Part II and Part III, and the Appendices and Schedules thereto, is provided for the purpose of presenting certain information relating to the University in connection with the sale of \$341,935,000 aggregate principal amount of its 2016 Bonds.

-Part I of this Official Statement, including the cover and inside front cover page and the Appendices thereto, contains information relating to the Bonds.
-Part II of this Official Statement contains information that supplements, as of its date, certain information contained in the most recent Annual Information Statement of the State.
+Part I of this Official Statement, including the cover and inside cover page and the Appendices thereto, contains information relating to the 2016 Bonds.
+Appendix I-A of this Official Statement contains certain information concerning the University as of its date, except as otherwise provided therein.
+Part II of this Official Statement is the Information Supplement of the State of Connecticut, which supplements as of its date certain information contained in the most recent Annual Information Statement of the State.
 Part III of this Official Statement, including the Appendices thereto, is the most recent Annual Information Statement of the State and contains certain information about the State as of its date.
-The cover page, inside front cover page, this Introduction, and Parts I, II and III and the Appendices thereto should be read collectively and in their entirety.
+The cover page, inside cover page, Part I, Part II and Part III, and the Appendices and Schedules thereto should be read collectively and in their entirety.